 The importance of planning to finance nursing home care

-Posted on behalf of The Bell Law Firm, PLLC on Jul 11, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jul 11, 2012 in Nursing Home Information

 The prospect of retirement raises a number of anxiety-inducing questions for many West Virginia residents.
 "What if I outlive my assets?"
 "What if the market takes another turn for the worse?"
 "What if inflation erodes the value of my retirement savings?"
 Even though each of these questions raises a legitimate concern, the biggest single threat to an otherwise sound financial future in retirement is health care.